Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 official `Rust book <https://doc.rust-lang.org/stable/book/>`_ useful; as well as the documentation for the `standard library
 <https://doc.rust-lang.org/stable/std/>`_; and the `API documentation`_ for
-rascaline itself.
+featomic itself.

-We will also assume that you have a local copy of the rascaline git repository, and can build the code and run the tests.
+We will also assume that you have a local copy of the featomic git repository, and can build the code and run the tests.
 If not, please look at the :ref:`devdoc-get-started` sections.

-.. _API documentation: ../reference/rust/rascaline/index.html
+.. _API documentation: ../reference/rust/featomic/index.html

 The traits we'll use
 --------------------

-Two of the three :ref:`core concepts <core-concepts>` in rascaline are represented in the code as Rust traits: systems implements the `System`_ trait, and calculators implement the `CalculatorBase`_ trait.
+Two of the three :ref:`core concepts <core-concepts>` in featomic are represented in the code as Rust traits: systems implements the `System`_ trait, and calculators implement the `CalculatorBase`_ trait.
 Traits (also called interfaces in other languages) define contracts that the implementing code must